Super Deluxe (film): Writing

 "The story begins on a high note from the very first scene.
 Nobody can guess where the story is headed to.
 Instead of the word 'puzzle', it's more like connecting the dots".

-— – Thiagarajan Kumararaja, about the scripting of Super Deluxe.
+— Thiagarajan Kumararaja, about the scripting of Super Deluxe.

 In an interview with The Hindu, Kumararaja said the film does not belong to any single genre, because "One may burst into laughter while the other might be in a state of shock for the same scene."
 Kumararaja worked with four directors: Mysskin, Nalan Kumarasamy and Neelan K. Sekar to work on the screenplay and also unsuccessfully approached Anurag Kashyap, Dhanush and S. J. Suryah as he wanted the storyline to be "interesting".
 Each writer had planned different segments and different characters in the storyline, which overlap each other in the end.
-He declined the film as an anthology, but considered it a "fresh attempt in narrative storytelling".
+He said the film was not an anthology, but considered it a "fresh attempt in narrative storytelling".
 He preferred to write the script using the Kino Fist technique – the manipulation of narrative by jumbling up the sequence of frames through shooting and editing – by Soviet filmmaker Sergei Eisenstein.
 Kumararaja wrote, "One story, then another, and then I cut from one scene to the next", to bring in a non-linear narrative.